 “Pencil in some free time or gym time as well so you have something to look forward to,” Dr. Husain advises.

-Now that you have a better idea of how to study in medical school, you can feel confident about gearing up for your eventual licensing exams.
-Having some trusted strategies at your disposal can help make USMLE preparation a lot less daunting.
+Now that you have a better idea of how to study in medical school, you can feel confident about gearing up for the USMLE series later on in your education.